March Madness brackets: Lessons from Bracket Challenge Game winners

 Basically, there’s not much of a need to find the one crazy early upset that no one else is going to get.
 If there’s a George Mason-esque run to the Final Four, you’ll still be in good shape – the chances of someone else having that and the other three Final Four teams are slim.

-Of the past five winners, three scored 25 in the first round.
-Incredibly, for the 2011 winner, that was the best round until the Final Four.
-This is closely related to the lesson described above, as it goes to show how much more important getting later rounds right is than early rounds.
+Incredibly, for the 2011 winner, the first-round 25 was its best round score until the Final Four.
+This is closely related to the lesson described above, as it goes to show how much more important it is getting later rounds right rather than early rounds.
 Now, 2011 was the most unpredictable tournament in recent memory, so those kinds of numbers wouldn’t hold up in other years like they did then.
 The key for the 2011 bracket was that where it went with surprises, it was right – all the way up to UConn beating Butler in the championship.
 Where it was wrong (like missing VCU in the Final Four), almost everyone else was wrong, too.

 Is there a fool-proof way to pick a bracket?
 No. But there are definite trends from previous Bracket Challenge winners that we can glean some lessons from.
 When you’re filling out your bracket this year, remember: the later the round, the more important it is to be right.